-Math Words to Use: Materials Sample Questions to Ask: Fraction Equal parts Numerator Denominator Two sheets of copy paper or construction paper Scissors Markers What does the numerator represent?
+Math Word to Use: s Materials Sample Questions to Ask: Fraction Equal part Numerato Denominat Scissors What does the numerator represent?
 What does the denominator represent?
 How many equal parts have you made?
 How do you know we have more than 1 whole?
 Why doesn't the denominator change when we add the fractional parts?

 - Choose two different fraction pieces (e.g., 1/4 and 1/2).
 Talk with your child about which piece is bigger and why.
-Choose other pieces to compare. - Ask your child to find equivalent fractions (pieces that are equal to each other).
+Choose other pieces to compare. - Ask your child to find equivalent fractions (pieces that a e equal to each other).
 For example, what are other ways to represent 1/2using the pieces you have? - Look at the addition problems where the parts equaled more than one.
-Help your child to represent this answer as a mixed number (e.g., 3/2 is the same as 11/2). - Using only the fraction pieces you have made (in one set), find all of the ways you can make exactly one whole.
-Write the addition expression that represents each way.
+Help your child to represent this answer as a mixed number (e.g., 3/2 is the same as 11/2). - Using only the fraction pieces you have made (in one set), find all of the ways you can make exactly one whole Write the addition expression that represents each way.